Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Reporting & transparency

-Every effort has been made to minimize the reporting requirements of the Sea Cargo Charter.
+Every effort has been made to minimise the reporting requirements of the Sea Cargo Charter.

 Governance